omerdynasty/omerdynasty/README.md

-Ben açık kaynak yazılımlar ile uğraşan, kendi işlerimi kolaylaştırmak için yazdığım programları,projeleri vs. paylaşmayı seven bir Lise öğrencisiyim.

-### Future projects: reADBKit, Simple GeminiPY

-### Good news: the first versions of reADBKit are out, I'll open the repository to everyone soon, and I'll do something for GeminiPY soon.
+I like to open source the code I write for projects or assignments to make my own work easier :)
+Unless otherwise stated in my projects, you can use it as you wish, but I would be happy if you attribute it

 ![Anurag's GitHub stats](https://github-readme-stats.vercel.app/api?username=omerdynasty&show_icons=true&theme=radical)

----
-Projelerimde aksi belirtilmedikçe istediğiniz gibi kullanabilirsiniz, ancak atıf yaparsanız mutlu olurum :)

-EN - Unless otherwise stated in my projects, you can use it as you wish, but I would be happy if you attribute it :)